 CASE STACKS

-Case stacks are exactly what they sound like — cases of your item cut open and stacked on top of each other.
+Case stacks are exactly what they sound like—cases of your item cut open and stacked on top of each other.
+This type of merchandising display creates a high-volume, value-oriented impression for the shopper.

-Because case stack displays don’t require a fixture to be executed, they are generally simpler to coordinate logistically with retailers.
-They also give the supplier and the retailer the option of positioning items outside of the center of the store to drive incremental sales.
+Because a case stack merchandising display doesn’t require a fixture to be executed, it is generally simpler to coordinate logistically with retailers.
+This format also serves as an effective line of goods display, giving the supplier and the retailer the option of positioning products outside of the center of the store to drive incremental display sales.

 Tips for Merchandising Case Stacks